Death Of A Crow

 Does intelligence give it the capacity to realise its fate?

-I was approaching and wanting to help.
+I am approaching and wanting to help.